jreisinger/docs/notes/k8s/docker.md

 e3f087868688        none                null                local
 ```

-1. bridge (virtual switch) is the default --> private namespaced network within the host (which acts as poor man's router); you decide which ports get exposed to the outside world
+**bridge** (virtual switch) is the default
+- private namespaced network within the host (172.17.42.0/24)
+- host acts as poor man's router (between networks 172.17.42.0/24 and 10.0.2.0/24)
+- you decide which ports get exposed to the outside world using `-p` option (iptables runles in the background)
-2. with host networking no separate network namespace is used (`docker run --net host ...`)
-3. none is for advanced use cases

 <img src="https://raw.github.com/jreisinger/blog/master/files/docker_bridge.png" style="max-width:100%;height:auto;">

-When you use `-p` Docker creates `iptables` rules that route traffic from the host's public interface on the container's interface on the bridge network.
+with **host** networking no separate network namespace is used
+- to use it `docker run --net host ...`

+**none** is for advanced use cases

 # DNS